All Episodes

 Admittedly, this is hard work because it flies in the face of previous policy, which basically says stability is more important than form of government.

-Okay, the key line here to me, when I heard this live was this one.
+Okay, the key line here to me when I heard this live was this one.

 Admittedly, this is hard work because it flies in the face of previous policy, which basically said that stability is more important than form of government.

-And that apparently is what changes policy from what was previous policy, because previous policy, we just went for ceasefires, and we just got stability for a year or five or ten until the next uh attack broke out.
+And that apparently is what changes policy from what was previous policy, because previous policy, we just went for ceasefires, and we just got stability for a year or five or ten until the next attack broke out.

-Um this is lofty stuff.
+This is lofty stuff.

-I'm just old fashioned.
+I'm just old-fashioned.

-I just think that the best way to make sure all this happens is to wipe out the enemy.
+I just think that the best way to make sure all this happens is to wipe out the enemy, which in this case is Hezbollah as a proxy for Iran.

-I believe exact opposite.
+I believe the exact opposite.

 Two more bites before we go to the break.

-Reliable sources, Fox, or sorry, CNN yesterday, Howard Kurtz talking with Thomas Ricks, a reporter from the Washington Post, and Howard Kurtz says is civilian casualties increasingly going to be a major media issue in conflicts where you don't have two standing armies shooting at each other.
+And Howard Kurtz says, is civilian casualties increasingly going to be a major media issue in conflicts where you don't have two standing armies shooting at each other?

-Because as long as they're being rocketed, they can continue to have a sort of moral equivalency in air operations in Lebanon.
+Israel purposely has left pockets of Hezbollah rockets in Lebanon because as long as they're being rocketed, they can continue to have a sort of moral equivalency in their operations in Lebanon.

 Yes, that's what military analysts have told me.